Graduation Enrollment Requirements

 Application for Graduation

-Required Form: Application for Graduation
+Required Form (online form): Application for Graduation

 If a student applies for graduation but fails to satisfy graduation requirements, the student must reapply; this must be done by the date appearing in the online calendar.
 The candidate is expected to be present at the Commencement Exercise for the conferral of the degree unless written authorization to graduate in absentia is granted.

 All forms and memorandums required for graduation must be filed in the Graduate School Office no later than one (1) week prior to commencement, with the exception of the defense form and comprehensive exam form which are due three (3) weeks prior to commencement.
 Transcripts from other universities used as transfer credit on a program of study must be received no later than two (2) weeks after the commencement date.

 The advisory committee approved copy of the thesis/dissertation must be submitted through the eTD Administrator (ProQuest) for format review no later than two (2) weeks prior to commencement.
 It is advisable that the student make an appointment with a Graduate School staff member for format review consultation prior to the deadline.
 The final copy for publication through ProQuest must be submitted via the eTD Administrator one (1) week prior to commencement.